leonardoraele/godot-raele-utils/README.md

-# Godot Utils C#
+# My Godot C# Utility Tools

-A collection of utility classes and extensions for Godot Engine using C#.
+A collection of utility classes and extensions for Godot C#.

+## Features

+TODO

 ## Installation

-1. Copy the `godot-utils-csharp` folder into your project's `addons` directory
-2. Rebuild your project to ensure C# scripts are compiled
+Install with nuget.

 ## License